 2. Take Amazing Photographs

 Let’s face it, looks matter.
 You are going to have a hard time selling if your pictures are dark and blurry with a wrinkled item laid on the floor.
-Clear and well-lit photographs are the key to selling online!
+Clear and well-lit photographs are important!

 If you are selling clothing, consider a clear hanger in front of a solid, light-colored wall, a dress form or mannequin, a model (or modeling yourself), or a stylized flat lay anywhere except on the floor.